 NHTSA Rating: 4/5 | Seat Dimensions: 25 x 17.25 x 15.25 inches | Seat Weight: 9.5 pounds | Weight: 4-35 pounds | Height: Up to 30 inches

-If absolute safety is what you're after, the Cybex Aton 2 baby car seat's steel load leg may be enough to entice you, despite the car seat's lack of user-friendliness.
-The steel load leg is effectively a metal post that helps the brace the rear of the car seat against the floor of the car.
+If absolute safety is what you're after, the Cybex Aton 2 could be the best car seat for you.
+This baby car seat has a steel load leg, which is effectively a metal post that helps the brace the rear of the car seat against the floor of the car.
 While it can help provide an additional layer of safety in case of an emergency, the NHTSA does not factor it into its overall crash test results.
 There's no actual data to back up Cybex's marketing claim that the reinforced bar makes its car seat safer than the rest.